TheCapitol.Net > We help you understand Washington and Congress. TM TheCapitol.Net, Inc., GSA Contract Number GS02F0192X

 Tools and Techniques for Communicating Effectively with Capitol Hill

-This session sets the context by defining the political environment in the 112th Congress, and discussing the congressional members and staff who work there.
-Specific tools and techniques that you can use to communicate most effectively with members and staff will be described, specifically addressing how you need to adjust your communication at the end of one Congress, and the beginning of another.
-The instructor will provide practical suggestions for making the most of meetings with staff, including how to set-up a meeting, who should attend, and how to follow-up after the meeting.
+This session sets the context by defining the political environment in the current Congress, and discussing the congressional members and staff who work there.
+Specific tools and techniques that you can use to communicate most effectively with members and staff are described, also addressing how you need to adjust your communication at the end of one Congress and the beginning of another.
+The instructor provides practical suggestions for making the most of meetings with staff, including how to set-up a meeting, who should attend, and how to follow-up after the meeting.
 Learn the importance of and how to write a "one pager".
-The session will provide important "do's" and "don'ts" of interacting with the Hill and building good working relationships between Congress and outside interests.
+The session provides important "do's" and "don'ts" of interacting with the Hill and building good working relationships between Congress and outside interests.

 Communicating with Congress and Staff: A Member's Perspective

 A former member of Congress provides insight into the many pressures and responsibilities that a member must balance in day-to-day decision-making and policy-making.
-He will then discuss how members rely on staff to deal with the busy Capitol Hill environment, and how outside interests can communicate effectively with staff and members in this environment.
-Discussion will include how members set up their offices, what they expect from staff, and whether staff influence members.
+She then discusses how members rely on staff to deal with the busy Capitol Hill environment, and how outside interests can communicate effectively with staff and members in this environment.
+Discussion includes how members set up their offices, what they expect from staff, and how staff influence members.

 The Work of Personal and Committee Staff

-A panel of congressional staff members discuss the positions and responsibilities of committee and personal staff, the organization of congressional offices and the work environment on the Hill.
-They will focus on what staffers need or expect from outside interests, the most effective forms of communication, and how to build strong working relationships with staffers.
-The staffers will also provide their insights into the dynamics of Congress.
+A panel of congressional staff members discusses the positions and responsibilities of committee and personal staff, the organization of congressional offices and the work environment on the Hill.
+They focus on what staffers need or expect from outside interests, the most effective forms of communication, and how to build strong working relationships with staffers.
+The staffers also provide their insights into the dynamics of Congress.

 This is a sample agenda: the actual topics may differ slightly.